 Blind Willie Johnson’s deep gravelly voice sounds like a lifetime spent travelling down hard roads.
 It’s a half-sung, half-preaching style (Johnson was an evangelist preacher) that hits you hard with the strength of the feeling it expresses.
-Johnson’s rasping tones work all the more effective for the way they are complemented here by the gentle voice of Willie B. Harris, the call-and-response effect of which makes ‘John the Revelator’ so powerfully persuasive.
+Johnson’s rasping tones work all the more effectively for the way they are complemented here by the gentle voice of Willie B. Harris, the call-and-response effect of which makes ‘John the Revelator’ so powerfully persuasive.
 You cannot help but testify.

 8. Alison McMorland and Peta Webb, ‘Our Ship is Ready’ (1980)

 It’s cheating a bit to have two names, but I can only think of Alison McMorland and Peta Webb as one.
 Their eponymous album of unaccompanied folk song was a small sensation in its day, for its unadorned clarity and heartfelt delivery.
 This the final song on the record is the one that has lingered in my mind ever since.
 McMorland’s voice is the richer, cleaner one that sends shivers down the spine where she hits the high notes; Webb’s is earthier, more obviously folky.
 They intertwine perfectly in this song of regret and farewells.